Sequence-to-sequence Singing Voice Synthesis with Perceptual Entropy Loss: Abstract

 \section{Abstract}

-The neural network (NN) based singing voice synthesis (SVS) systems require sufficient data to train well.
-However, due to high data acquisition and annotation cost, we often encounter data limitation problem in building SVS systems.
-The NN based models are prone to over-fitting due to data scarcity.
+The neural network (NN) based singing voice synthesis (SVS) systems require sufficient data to train well and are prone to over-fitting due to data scarcity.
+However, we often encounter data limitation problem in building SVS systems because of high data acquisition and annotation cost.
 In this work, we propose a Perceptual Entropy (PE) loss derived from a psycho-acoustic hearing model to regularize the network.
-With a one-hour open-source singing voice database, we explore the impact of the PE loss on various mainstream sequence-to-sequence models, including the RNN-based model, transformer-based model, and conformer-based model.
+With a one-hour open-source singing voice database, we explore the impact of the PE loss on various mainstream sequence-to-sequence models, including the RNN-based, transformer-based, and conformer-based models.
 Our experiments show that the PE loss can mitigate the over-fitting problem and significantly improve the synthesized singing quality reflected in objective and subjective evaluations.
-Furthermore, incorporating the PE loss in model training is shown to help the F0-contour and high-frequency-band spectrum prediction.